core-skills/13-spatial-data/program/00_overview.md

 ## Aims

-1. Extract geospatial features to run ML pipelines over.
+1. Extract geospatial features for data science applications.
 2. Present the practical strategies for using geospatial data.

 ## Learning Outcomes

 1. Understand vector and raster geospatial formats with feature extraction.
-2. Explain point-based spatial predictions.
+2. Understand projections and geocoding.
-3. Demonstrate spatial statistics and sampling theory.
+3. Understand how to manipulate spatial data sets.

 ## Schedule